Approx. 5 minute read

 It’s unrealistic to aim for being above the tabletop all of the time.
 Life happens.
 Situations change.
 And in my opinion (and others), we’re here to experience all the emotions available to us.
 However, to experience life above the tabletop as much as possible is beneficial to your overall well-being.

 Now you have an understanding of your desired emotional state(s) to aim toward as a long-term outcome for yourself.
 You have something to strive for.
-Keep this ‘front and center’ in your life.
+Keep this “front and center” as you move through these articles and your life.

 Thoughts, Emotions, Behaviors